AliceHincu/Parallel-and-Distributed-Programming/GrileSolutionsMPI.md

 }
 ```

 Which one of the following issues are present?
 Describe the changes needed to solve them?
-(A, C, D)
 - A. the application can deadlock if the length of the vector is smaller than the number of MPI processes.
 - B. **the application can produce a wrong result if the input vector size is not a power of 2**.
 - C. **some worker processes are not used if the number of processes is not a power of 2**.